Sophia’s path to occupational therapy was heavily influenced by events in her own life:

 - Becoming a parent to preemie twins who required extensive therapy

 - Seeing the effect of good therapy on a young student as a lead Waldorf Kindergarten teacher

 - Taking care of a parent with a progressive neurological disease who required and benefitted from OT

-As an occupational therapist, Sophia desires to first form a solid therapeutic connection with the child and family, all the while taking psychological, developmental, social, and physiological factors into consideration.
-She enjoys the flexibility, connection, space to process and grow both personally and professionally at AZ+A.
+As an occupational therapist, Sophia desires to form a solid therapeutic connection with the child and family while considering psychological, developmental, social, and physiological factors.
+She appreciates the flexibility, connection, and space to process and grow personally and professionally at AZ+A.